 The unit head contains the canister’s pump and impeller, which are located on the unit head’s underside.
 The unit head is also where the hose connection unit, the prefilter unit, the heater, and the carry handle all reside (see Figures 13 and 14).
 I mentioned the temperature adjustment knob in the heater section above.
 It is easy to see below in Figure 13.

 I’ve mentioned the canister’s carry handle a few times.
 You can see it on the unit head photos (see Figures 4, 13, and 14).
-I should mention that the canister has four fasteners or latches that seal the unit head to the canister body (see Figure 12).
-If the canister carry handle is in the down position, as shown in Figure 12 above, the two fasteners right below where the handle attaches to the unit head can NOT be opened.
+I should mention that the canister has four fasteners or latches that seal the unit head to the canister body, which you can see extended in Figure 12 above.
+If the canister carry handle is in the down position, as shown in Figure 13 below, the two fasteners right below where the handle attaches to the unit head can NOT be opened.
 This is a safety feature of the canister to prevent you from accidentally disconnecting the unit head before unlocking the hose connection unit.
 Note the tab on one side of the handle in Figure 14.
 Both sides of the carry handle where it connects to the unit head have this tab.
 When the handle is in the down position, as it is in Figure 14, the tabs on both sides of the handle block access to the two fastener pieces on those sides.
 Thus, the unit head cannot be completely fastened or unfastened unless the carry handle is in the up position.
 The position of the carry handle does not affect the fasteners located on the other two sides.

 The instruction manual guides you through connecting the hoses to the hose connection unit on the canister and to the adjustable hose adapters.
 What OASE calls an adjustable hose adapter is the u-shaped hose connector that straddles and sits on the rim of your tank (see Figure 15).
 One of these is for the canister intake and one is for the canister outflow.
 In many other canister brands, these connectors would be distinguishable.
 The two adapters with this canister are identical, and each has a built-in flow regulator (see Figure 15), which is adjustable, hence the name – adjustable hose adapter.
 A hose piece will run from each of these adapters down to the canister and connect to the nozzles on the hose connection unit.
 Proper placement of the canister is below the level of the tank.
 Most people put their canisters inside their tank stand, if a stand is being used.
 If you aren’t using a conventional tank stand for your tank, just place the canister on the floor somewhere around the tank.